 In addition, if we implement food waste collections, then we remove a large element of the biodegradable fraction from the waste bin.
 We also know that when food is sent to landfill it produces more greenhouse gases as it biodegrades.

 The situation calls for developing better food habits and Take Only What You Can Eat attitude respecting Mother Nature.
 The “social and cultural solution” lies in the smart way of dealing with food and avoiding waste generation.

-Let us practice the following tips to minimize food waste:
+Let us practice the following easy ways to avoid wastage of food: